Court throws out major literacy ruling in Detroit schools

 DETROIT (AP) — A federal appeals court on Tuesday threw out a groundbreaking decision that said Detroit students had a constitutional right to education and literacy, just days after Michigan’s governor settled the case by agreeing to seek millions from the Legislature to improve education.

-The 6th U.S. Circuit Court of Appeals set aside an April decision by one of its three-judge panels, a rare step.
+The 6th U.S. Circuit Court of Appeals set aside an April decision by one of its panels, a rare step.
+But the deal reached by Gov. Gretchen Whitmer still will stand, a lawyer for students said.

-The full court has the power to scratch a decision and hear arguments again with multiple judges if a case “involves a question of exceptional importance,” according to its rules.

 Detroit students claimed poor conditions in schools had made learning impossible.
 In a 2-1 opinion last month, judges Eric Clay and Jane Stranch said there’s a constitutional right to “access to literacy,” even if the U.S. Supreme Court has never declared it.